Current-induced spin-orbit torques in ferromagnetic and antiferromagnetic systems: Theory of spin-orbit torques

-Alternatively, Freimuth et al. \cite{Freimuth2014a,Freimuth2015,Geranton2015} computed the full Kubo-Bastin formula, thereby accounting for both SHE or intrinsic iSGE.
-These calculations confirmed that SOTs are composed of both FL and DL torques, the latter being produced by interband transitions only, see Fig. \ref{fig:Freimuth}.
+Alternatively, \citet{Freimuth2014a} and \citet{Geranton2015} computed the full Kubo-Bastin formula, thereby accounting for both intrinsic SHE and intrinsic iSGE.
+These calculations confirmed that SOTs are composed of both field-like and damping-like torques, the latter being produced by interband transitions only, see Fig. \ref{fig:Freimuth}.
 An interesting aspect revealed through these calculations is the high sensitivity of SOTs to interfacial engineering.
-In fact, the authors found that by capping the Co layer by either Al or O atoms, the DL torque is only slightly affected (its magnitude changes up to 50$\%$ - see Fig. \ref{fig:Freimuth}) while the FL torque is dramatically altered and can even change its sign.
-In a recent work, these authors also investigated the impact of impurities and phonons on the SOT within the Korringa-Kohn-Rostoker Green's functions method \cite{Geranton2016}.
+In fact, the authors found that by capping the Co layer by either Al or O atoms, the damping-like torque is only slightly affected (its magnitude changes up to 50$\%$ - see Fig. \ref{fig:Freimuth}) while the field-like torque is dramatically altered and can even change its sign.
+In a follow-up work, \citet{Freimuth2015} reported an enhancement of SHE close to the interface, also predicted by \citet{Wang2016b} for Pt/NiFe.
+These studies suggest that the assumption of uniform spin Hall angle made in the diffusive approach may be valid in the strong disorder limit only.
+Similar results have been recently obtained by \citet{Mahfouzi2018a} in Co/Pt and Co/Pd bilayers.

-Finally, in one of the few calculations that goes beyond the constant relaxation time approximation, \onlinecite{Wimmer2016} calculated the torque in Pt/Fe$_x$Co$_{1-x}$/Cu superlattice using the Kubo-Bastin formula and coherent potential approximation to account for the alloy disorder.
-This allows for treating extrinsic scattering mechanisms (i.e., side jump and skew scattering) within the framework of DFT.
+Whereas all these studies are based on the relaxation time approximation (i.e., the effect of impurities is captured by a homogeneous broadening), \citet{Wimmer2016} calculated the torque in Pt/Fe$_x$Co$_{1-x}$/Cu superlattices using the Kubo-Bastin formula and coherent potential approximation to account for the alloy disorder.
+This allows for treating extrinsic scattering mechanisms (i.e., side jump and skew scattering) within the framework of density functional theory.
+The influence of impurities and phonon scattering on the SOT has been investigated by \citet{Geranton2016} within the Korringa-Kohn-Rostoker Green's function method.
+Finally, \citet{Belashchenko2019} investigated the angular dependence of the SOTs in Co/Pt bilayers using a two-terminal non-equilibrium Green's function approach with real-space Anderson disorder, uncovering a planar Hall-like contribution.